BeipDev/BeipMU/Documentation/Wineskin.md

 * Press Quit
 * Click the BeipMU wrapper to launch

+## Install Fonts

+BeipMU needs the 'Segoe UI Emoji' font for the icons to appear properly (seguiemj.ttf), you can find a copy of this font on any Windows 10/11 system and install it from there.

 # Known glitches

 Most everything works well, but here are a couple of known glitches.